Turbulent Waters

 Treat each one as an individual.
 There’s no cookie-cutter process for what makes a leader effective.
 Some people need regular input and encouragement, while others just want to be left alone.
 Either way, each one deserves and appreciates being treated like the individuals they are.

 Offer attractive training opportunities.
 Encourage employees to attend seminars, workshops and conferences to hone their professional skills.
-Word will get out that you really care and are willing to invest in the professional advancement of your workforce.
+Word will get out that you really care and are willing to invest in the professional advancement of your workforce. - BE ACCESSIBLE

 Managers spend 80 percent of their time with the bottom 20 percent of performers.
 So deal with or eliminate the bottom-feeders and capitalize on your top talent.